 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-As part of other waterfront park renovations, Hillsboro El Rio Park Phase 2 along 18th Street and the El Rio Canal, will soon enter the construction phase, and estimates have the park completed in the fall of 2019.
+As part of other waterfront park renovations, Hillsboro El Rio Park Phase 2 along 18th Street and the El Rio Canal, will begin construction in January, and estimates have the park completed in the fall of 2019.
 The new park will include jogging and fitness trails, picnic pavilions, pickleball courts, basketball courts, sand volleyball and a soft launch for canoes and kayaks.

 Consultants have worked with City Council members and stakeholders to create preliminary designs for Lake Wyman and Rutherford Parks and are currently working on the permit applications to the appropriate permitting agencies.
-Improvements will include canoe and kayak trails and launches, replacing the existing boardwalk and extending the boardwalk path.
-Creating a walking path along the FIND property, restroom facilities and parking (NO new parking).
+Improvements will include canoe and kayak trails and launches, restroom facilities, replacing the existing boardwalk and extending the boardwalk path.
+Walking paths will be created along the FIND property.
 Estimated completion is 2020/2021.